Competency-Based Assessment Tool

 To demonstrate their levels of skill in each key competency, applicants must draw examples from their previous engineering experience to include in their CBAT form.
 When completing each page of the form, applicants will provide:

-Situation : At least one situation which they proved competency in
+- Situation: At least one situation which you have proved competency in

-Actions : Several actions taken within the situation that support that competency
+- Actions: Several actions you took within the situation that support your competency

-Outcome : The results of those actions.
+- Outcome: An outcome of the summary of your actions.
 This should include a basic summary of the solution, product, process, or other outcome of the situation and the actions.

 - Generalized examples that can be used as a guide to illustrate how the applicant may have achieved a given competency